Kinzua Bridge State Park, Mt. Jewett, Lantz Corners, Kane

 Please remember to be courteous, especially at the golf course section of trail if people are hitting or putting.
 The section from the Country Club to Rt.
 219 at Lantz Corners is expected to be completed by 2022.
 This section of trail is maintained by the TAMED – Trail Association of McKean & Elk Divide.

-Knox & Kane Rail Trail – Total Trial Length will be 73.8 miles
+Knox & Kane Rail Trail – Total Trail Length will be 73.8 miles

 Currently under construction, with portions of the trail already completed as listed above, and by Forest County and Route 66 Trail Organization in Clarion County.
 When fully completed the trail will span from the Kinzua Bridge State Park to the Clarion Junction, 73.8- miles in length.
 The rail corridor is under the ownership of Headwaters Charitable Trust.